Photographs vs. Reality*: Seeing Is Deceiving

 Second, and more importantly, people do not see light, color and contrast as much as they see meaning.
 There is no conscious perception that is independent of expectation, beliefs and goals.
 Seeing isn't so much believing as believing is seeing.
 Jurors do not share these with the driver and, they do not understand that everything that they see is an interpretation.
 Jurors will believe that "Photographs and images on video are typically seen as direct copies of reality" (Messaris, 1997).

-As a result, no amount of linguistic argument or scientific analysis will completely wipe away the misleading impressions that pictures can create.
+As a result of these factors, no amount of linguistic argument or scientific analysis will completely wipe away the misleading impressions that pictures can create.
 Once jurors see realistic-looking pictures they will implicitly believe that pictures represent what the original viewer perceived or should have perceived.
 If the pedestrian had emerged from the dark roadside in to the peripheral field of a driver who was adapted to his headlamp illumination, the juror can look directly correct point in the picture already knowing that the vague blob is a pedestrian.
 He looks for unlimited time through properly adapted eyes.
 The juror will automatically assume that this is what the driver could have seen.
 He does not understand that perception is not a conscious choice.
 The driver could not have seen what the juror sees.
 Lastly, jurors will unconsciously extrapolate beyond the misleading pictures and draw a host of errant inferences (Kanazawa, 1991).

 High Dynamic Range Photography (HDR) And Simulation